zalando/restful-api-guidelines/events/events.md

  - Events that are the result of a computation, such as a matching algorithm, or the generation of enriched data, and which might not be stored as entity by the service.

+## {{book.must}} Permissions on events should correspond to API permissions
+If a resource can be accessed synchronously via a REST API and asynchronously via an event, the same permission must apply to protect access to the resource.

 ## {{ book.must }} Indicate ownership of Event Types

 Event definitions must have clear ownership - this can be indicated via the `owning_application` field of the EventType.